You can get free NHS prescriptions if, at the time the prescription is dispensed, you:

 If you do not receive a reminder, it's your responsibility to make sure it's renewed.

-Exemption for pregnant women
+Free prescriptions for pregnant women

-Your certificate will last until 12 months after the expected date of birth of your baby.
+The certificate will last until 12 months after the expected date of birth of your baby.

 If your baby's born early, you can continue to use your certificate until it expires.